Liz-Conway/MathsBuddy/README.md

 - Image Treatment
     - Images are compressed to reduce download times.  [tinypng.com](https://tinypng.com) and [tinyjpg.com](https://tinyjpg.com) were used to compress the  image files.
     - Multiple versions of each image are used, with smaller images used for smaller devices.
 This reduces the download times for tablets and especially mobile devices.
 The HTML5 *source* element is used and its *srcset* attribute is set to show the smaller image at lower screen widths.
 For background images, a media query is used in CSS to set the background image to a smaller image when the screen size falls below a particular size.
-- Video Treatment
+- Non-image Treatment
     - All videos are made available in mp4, webm and ogg formats.
 Videos were converted to webm format using [wem.to](https://webm.to/video-webm), and to ogg format using [onlineconverter.com](https://www.onlineconverter.com/video-to-ogg).
 The HTML5 *source* element is used and its *src* attribute is set to point to the correct version.
 Its *type* attribute is set to tell the browser which format this src is pointing to.
     - Text is set within the *video* element.
 This text will be displayed if the student's browser does not support the video element.
     - The video on the home page is set to play automatically and to loop.
 This is because the video is intended as a background video, its sound is muted and the colours have a low saturation so they will not distract the student.
     - All other videos are not autoplay and allow the student to control their playback.
     - Some videos are served from the MathsBuddy site.
     - Videos served from external sites are displayed within an iframe.
-- Non-image/video treatment
+    - For contrast reasons to make the MathsBuddy website accessible to those with vision impairment, text is shown either as dark text on a light background, or light text on a dark background.

 #### Wireframes